List of Egyptian mummies (royalty)

 The following is a list of mummies that include Egyptian pharaohs and their named mummified family members.
-(Note: Mummies have been found by archaeologists whom have determined their royal status, but have not been able to provide any real conclusive name.
-These are usually given informal numbers based on their tomb locations (ex: KV##A (Valley of the Kings) and QV##A (Valley of the Queens).
+(Note: Mummies have been found by archaeologists who have determined their royal status, but have not been able to provide any real conclusive name.
+These are usually given informal numbers based on their tomb locations (ex: KV##A (Valley of the Kings) and QV##A (Valley of the Queens)).
 These nameless individuals are not listed here as not enough given information is available.)
 Some of these mummies have been found to be remarkably intact, while others have been damaged from tomb robbers and environmental conditions (with some only having small fragments representing the mummy as a result).
 It was not until Pharaoh Den of the first dynasty that things such as a staircase and architectural elements were added which provided better protection from the elements.

-Note that if a photo of the mummy is not available, then a photo of their coffin or funerary mask will be used in it's place.
+Note that if a photo of the mummy is not available, then a photo of their coffin or funerary mask will be used in its place.